mercedesb/dev-together/docs/_posts/2018-06-14-first-event-recap.md

 We received a lot of great feedback both during and after the event.
 I want to share what we’ve learned and what we’ll be improving for our next event on Tuesday, July 10.

-The evening began with our first attendees starting to arrive around 5:30pm and as I was introducing myself, I realized that name tags would have been a great way to make introductions easier.
-So the first item I’ve added for our second event is to bring name tags.
-By 6:00pm, most of our attendees had gathered, and we started with some announcements as well as a micro talk about pair programming, the driver/navigator pair model, and basic pairing etiquette.
+We started with some announcements as well as a micro talk about pair programming, the driver/navigator pair model, and basic pairing etiquette.
 We will continue to include micro talks to kick off our events but will limit all talks/presentations to the first 15 minutes of the event.

 ![Pairing Etiquette]({{ '/assets/images/events/june122018/June12_microtalk.jpg' | prepend: site.baseurl }})